smashedr/alexa-urbandictionary/README.md

 ## Full Skill Description

 Allows you to search for definitions on Urban Dictionary using Alexa.
 Simply tell Alexa to ask Urban Dictionary for a definition.
 Example: "Alexa, ask Urban Dictionary to lookup deface".

-Definitions from Urban Dictionary are user submitted and may not appropriate for all audiences.
+Definitions from Urban Dictionary are moderated user submissions but may not appropriate for all audiences.
 For more information about definitions provided by this skill visit www.urbandictionary.com

 ## Keywords